echo-xiao9/echo-xiao9.github.io/index.md

 ## Welcome to My Pages

-here is Kang Yixiao's personal page for do something.
+here is Kang Yixiao's personal page.

 You can use the [editor on GitHub](https://github.com/echo-xiao9/echo-xiao9.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files. this is my [first new page](https://echo-xiao9.github.io/myfirstNewPage/) to maintain and preview the content for your website in Markdown files.